midhunkalarikkal/FullDomain/Notes/DSA2.md

 ## `Hash table` ##
 ===================
 - Hash table is a data structure used to store key-value pairs.
-- Uses a hash function to convert keys (like strings) into numeric indices in an array.
+- Uses a hash function to convert keys into number that points to an indices in an array.

 `How it Works`
 1. The key (e.g., "name") is passed into a hash function.